This post may contain affiliate links. Read the full disclosure here.

-Protein powder is an amazing tool for pregnancy, and there are many great protein shakes on the market for pregnant women.
+Protein powder is an amazing tool for pregnancy, and there are much great protein shakes on the market for pregnant women.
 Pregnant mamas need more grams of protein per day for their growing baby bump, so I’ve put together a list of the best protein powders while pregnant.
-These protein powders are high-quality, safe and full of extra nutrients for pregnancy.
+These protein powders are high-quality, safe, and full of extra nutrients for pregnancy.
 It is very important that you ask your doctor about any of these protein powders you are considering.
 Protein powders are not regulated by the FDA, so analyzing the ingredient list is going to be really important.
 It is also important to ask if the product is tested for heavy metals, as that can be an issue with any dietary supplements.

 **Wanting a more detailed step-by-step postpartum program?
 Check out all our programs here!

 How much protein do I need while pregnant?

 Protein requirements change during pregnancy, just like vitamin needs change.
 Your prenatal vitamin doesn’t have protein in it, so it is important to add a good protein supplement to your routine when you are pregnant.
 Various sources advise that pregnant mothers need about 60-75 grams of protein per day.
 These of course are general guidelines, and your individual protein needs will depend on your height, weight, and activity level.
 Your doctor can help advise you on what is enough protein for you.

 This is a big question, and I have an in-depth post going over exactly why and how protein powder is safe for pregnancy.
 There are a few factors you want to consider when looking at a protein powder, to determine if it is safe.
 Make sure the ingredients are natural, whole foods, and mostly organic.
 Also, steer clear of artificial sweeteners and chemicals.
 Vegan protein powder tends to be my favourite, but there are some good animal protein powders as well.